About Eat Meat... Or Don't

 This book is available from various retailers in the following formats:

-Autographed Hardcover Hardcover Paperback Audiobook Ebook (.pdf) Ebook (.mobi) Ebook (.epub)
+Autographed Hardcover Paperback Audiobook Ebook (.pdf) Ebook (.mobi) Ebook (.epub)

 About Bo Bennett, PhD